 Eliminate remaining debt

-Rather than being further away from financial independence as you go through the divorce process, with wise decisions, you may find yourself on track to true FIRE.
+Rather than being further away from financial independence as you go through the divorce process, with wise decisions, you may find yourself on track to true FI.

 Learn more about divorce finances by reading our blog: How to Protect Your Finances In Divorce.